IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ---
 title: Column Chart - Design System Component
 _description: The Column Chart Component Symbol is used to quickly compare frequency, count, total, or average of data in different categories with data encoded by vertical bars with equal width and differing lengths.
-_keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits
+_keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits, Figma, Figma to Angular, Export code from Figma, Figma HTML, Figma to HTML, Figma UI kits
 ---

 # Column Chart